awsdocs/aws-resource-access-manager-user-guide/doc_source/iam-policies.md

 + `aws:RequestTag/${TagKey}` — Specifies a tag key and value pair that must be used when creating or tagging a resource share\.
 + `aws:ResourceTag/${TagKey}` — Indicates that the action can be performed only on resources that have the specified tag key and value pair\.
 + `aws:TagKeys` — Specifies the tag keys that can be used when creating or tagging a resource share\.
 + `ram:AllowsExternalPrincipals` — Indicates that the action can be performed only on resource shares that allow or deny sharing with external principals\.
-An external principal is an AWS account outside of your AWS organization
+An external principal is an AWS account outside of your organization in AWS Organizations\.
 + `ram:Principal` — Indicates that the action can be performed only on the specified principal\.
 + `ram:RequestedResourceType` — Indicates that the action can be performed only on the specified resource type\.
 Resource types must be specified in the following format:
   + AWS App Mesh — `appmesh:Mesh`